-H.20 Where possible dwellings should be laid out so that the main bedroom and the kitchen benefit from the morning sun and living rooms benefit from the afternoon and evening sun.
+H.22 Where possible dwellings should be laid out so that the main bedroom and the kitchen benefit from the morning sun and living rooms benefit from the afternoon and evening sun.
+Living rooms and kitchens need more daylight than bedrooms, so where there is a choice it is best to site the living room or kitchen away from obstructions.
 Low building depths should be encouraged to reduce the amount of artificial lighting required and reduce energy consumption.
 Dwellings should be orientated to maximise 'passive solar gain' in order to provide environmental benefits and minimise the amount of fuel used.
 Primary frontages should broadly face the south in order to optimise the solar potential of the site and dwellings should maximise solar gain through the use of technologies such as solar panels and solar hot water systems.
 Their use is encouraged where appropriate.

-H.21 However, the form and character of the area may dictate a particular arrangement of buildings which is at odds with these objectives.
+H.23 However, the form and character of the area may dictate a particular arrangement of buildings which is at odds with these objectives.
 In such a case, it will be for the designer to creatively combine both constraints.